Next National Kindergarten DaySunday, 21 April 2024

 Froebel believed that children needed a space to play in and explore their own interests and creativity, as well as learn social skills and independence before starting school.
-So today, we also celebrate Kindergartens as spaces where children can draw, sing, dance, make friends, and experience new things.
+So today, we celebrate Kindergartens as spaces where children can draw, sing, dance, make friends, and experience new things.

-History of National Kindergarten Day
+National Kindergarten Day History

 While we know that National Kindergarten Day was created to honor Friedrich Frobel on his birthday, it is unknown who or when this holiday was created.
 The first National Kindergarten Day was observed in 1924.

 However, the history of the kindergarten is very well documented.
 Frobel opened the first kindergarten in 1837 in the village of Bad Blankenburg in Germany.
-He believed that children needed an adequate educational base and a place to develop their social, creative, and academic skills to prepare them for the transition into school.
+He believed that children needed a good educational base and a place to develop their social, creative, and academic skills to prepare them for the transition into school.

-How to Celebrate National Kindergarten Day
+Celebrate National Kindergarten Day

 There are different ways in which this day can be celebrated.